deepgram/starter-contracts/README.md

 ### Available Test Suites

+These are integration tests that require a running starter application implementing the interface you want to test.

-Refer to individual READMEs for the test suites.
+Refer to individual READMEs for detailed setup instructions:

 **REST**
 - [STT](./interfaces/stt/README.md)